 Jordyn Buntain, Great Bend, is a candidate to receive a Bachelor of Science in Nursing Degree at Washburn University commencement exercises at 6:30 p.m. on Dec.
 13 in Lee Arena, Petro Allied Health Center.
 Graduates will also be honored during a recognition and pinning ceremony at 3:30 p.m. the same day at White Concert Hall.

 Great Bend Middle School announces the September and October Above and Beyond Winners.
 Each of student was nominated by their teachers because they have gone above and beyond the call of duty in becoming a good citizen of GBMS.
 The students received a certificate and a pizza and pop luncheon with the school Administrators.

-Ten members of the Great Bend High School Kays and 16 Kayettes attended the Area 6 KAY Regional Conference on Nov.
-1 at Halstead High School.
+Nine members of the Great Bend High School Kays and 13 Kayettes attended the Area 6 KAY Regional Conference on Nov.
+7 at Arkansas City Middle School.
 The clubs returned with the highest state award possible.
-The Kays and Kayettes each received the Gold Award, recognizing their student leadership and service to their school, community, nation and world for the 2011-2012 school year.
+The Kays and Kayettes each received the Gold Award, recognizing their student leadership and service to their school, community, nation and world for the 2012-2013 school year.